 Our program is a Ph.D. program and we seek students who are willing to make the commitment to the Ph.D.
 Most students enter with a B.A. and obtain the M.A. in Sociology in the first two years of the program, then proceed to the Ph.D.
 Students who are admitted with the M.A. in Sociology from another institution will typically finish the Ph.D. program in a shorter time.

-All applications for graduate study in Sociology should be made online to the Graduate School of the University of Connecticut at the following link: http://www.grad.uconn.edu/prospective/online.html .
+All applications for graduate study in Sociology should be submitted online through The Graduate School at University of Connecticut’s application portal.

 The following materials are required to complete the application package: